 About Dr. Kruger

-Dr. Michael J. Kruger (Ph.D., University of Edinburgh) is President and the Samuel C. Patterson Professor of New Testament and Early Christianity at Reformed Theological Seminary in Charlotte, NC.
+Dr. Michael J. Kruger serves as the President and Samuel C. Patterson Professor of New Testament and Early Christianity at the Charlotte campus of Reformed Theological Seminary.

 - Christianity at the Crossroads: How the Second Century Shaped the Future of the Church (SPCK, 2017; IVP Academic, 2018)

 - A Biblical-Theological Introduction to the New Testament (Crossway, 2016)

 - The Question of Canon: Challenging the Status Quo in the New Testament Debate (IVP Academic, 2013)